Sydney Kennedy: University career

 In 2019, Kennedy began attending the University of Florida, where she played for the women's soccer team.
 On October 11, 2020, she scored her first collegiate goal in a match against the Texas A&M Aggies.
 She also served as team captain and was awarded the women’s soccer team Leadership Award after her senior season.
-Osver her four seasons at Florida, she was named to the Southeastern Conference Academic Honour Roll each year.
+Over her four seasons at Florida, she was named to the Southeastern Conference Academic Honour Roll each year.

 In 2023, after graduating from the University of Florida, she returned to Canada to attend Acadia University, where she played for the women's soccer team, alongside her sister.
 On October 13, 2023, she scored four goals in a 6-0 victory over the Saint Mary's Huskies.
 She led the team with 12 goals in her sole season with the school.
 At the end of the season, she was named an AUS First Team All-Star and a U Sports Second Team All-Canadian.

 Club career

 In January 2025, Kennedy signed with Halifax Tides FC in the Northern Super League.
+Ahead of her first season as a professional, she balanced a full-time office job with training for pre-season.